gamemanual0/gm0/source/docs/appendix/glossary.rst

         The rubber on the Colsons provide great traction with impressive durability.
-        It is sold in a 1/2” hex bore size, so teams will have to use :term:`Ultrahex` or similar product in order to use Colsons.
+        It is sold in a 1/2” hex bore size, so teams will have to use :term:`Ultrahex <UltraHex>` or similar product in order to use Colsons.

         .. image:: images/glossary/colson.png
             :alt: A Colson Performa Wheel